sean-mortega/ng-videogame-db/README.md

-# NgVideogameDb
+### Angular Video Game Database

+* This is a test project that showcases a game database with use of API from rawg.io
+* Heavily inspired by a yt tutorial by FreeCodeCamp.org
-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.0.
+* This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.0.

 ## Development server